 Wondering how to reach Oia?

-There are several ways to reach Oia from any location on the island, either by public or private transportations.
+There are several ways to reach Oia from any location on the island, either by public or private transportation.

 - Airport to Oia: 17 km